James Crichton of Frendraught: Material culture

-In 1633 James Crichton presented a silver communion cup to the parish church at Forgue, perhaps marking, so he thought, the resolution of his troubles after the fire.
-The bowl of the cup was made in 1563 and has the hallmark of an Edinburgh goldsmith James Cok, a supporter of Mary, Queen of Scots who was executed after the "lang siege" of Edinburgh Castle in 1573 for operating a mint.
+In 1633 James Crichton presented a silver communion cup to the parish church at Forgue, perhaps marking, so he thought, the resolution of his troubles after the Fire of Frendraught.
+The bowl of the cup was made in 1563 and has the hallmark of an Edinburgh goldsmith James Cok, a supporter of Mary, Queen of Scots, who was executed after the "lang siege" of Edinburgh Castle in 1573 for operating a mint.
 He gave silverware to other churches including Inverkeithny and Aberchirder.

-Portraits by George Jamesone said to be of James Crichton (aged 36 in 1634) and Lady Frendraught (aged 34 in 1637) were kept at Montblairy in Banffshire.
+Portraits by George Jamesone include those said to be of James Crichton of Frendraught (aged 36 in 1634) and his wife Lady Elizabeth Gordon (aged 34 in 1637).